 *Makeup Policy: Please notify instructors of any absence 24 hours in advance or as soon as possible if ill.
 If advanced notice took place, students are allowed one absence per quarter which may be made up or refunded.
 Missed lessons without prior notification will be forfeited (and not refunded).
 Cancellations made by the instructor or by the school (due to weather) will be made up or refunded.

-The last week of each quarter (for PCA music teachers) is a make-up week.
-If your child does not miss any lessons and you want to pay for an extra lesson during make-up week, please contact the Kaleidoscope Coordinator, Jodi Karnes, at JKarnes@pcaschool.org.
+Some teachers prefer to leave a makeup week at the end of each quarter.
+If your child does not miss any lessons and you want to pay for an extra lesson during makeup week, please contact the Kaleidoscope Coordinator, Jodi Karnes, at JKarnes@pcaschool.org.

 Private Music Instructors